 To save you time, I have narrowed down the great English lexicon to five simple yet supremely powerful words you should be including in every piece you publish; from social media updates to blogs and web content.

 Let’s make it personal.
 All the best public speakers connect with their audience.
 They may not know your name, but they make eye contact, smile and address you directly.
 The pronoun ‘you’ is a form of direct address; I want you to know that you are the sole focus of my attention.
-Keep your attention focused on your reader, to keep them focussed on what you have to say.
+Keep your attention focussed on your reader, to keep them focussed on what you have to say.

 A true magician’s word.
 What better way to captivate your audience than to let them feel you have pulled back the curtain and shared a secret?
 There is something flirtatious about this verb, almost as though you are being lavished with knowledge you hadn’t previously had, and initiated into a secret society.
 Associated with a mood of exclusivity and intimacy, never underestimate the seductive power of a reveal…

 These three simple letters evoke a sense of urgency.
 What do you think of when you hear the word ‘now’? for me – it’s a real action movie utterance.
 Push the button on the detonator, dive out of the open window, make a dash for it!
 ‘Now’ indicates a time for action.
 If you want to prompt your reader to act, to click your link, to book a consultation, to buy your product, when should they do it?
 Now.